Walker County Fair - General Rules

 - Treating an animal internally or externally with any irritant, counterirritant, or other substance used to artificially change the conformation or appearance of an animal for show is considered to be unethical and inhumane and is prohibited.
 This includes, but is not limited to, the use of graphite, air, powders, hemp, artificial hair coloring, common products such as fly spray, ointment or liniment used to the point that it is irritating, (unless required to reduce edema at time of calving), or similar products.
 The use of dyes, spray paints or other artificial colorings which result in altering an animal's true and natural appearance and/or color is prohibited.
 Adding false hair or hairlike material, fleece, or skin at any point, spot or area of the animal's body is illegal and will result in immediate disqualification.
 Utilization of any liquid or substance not generally considered as part of an accepted and normal diet for livestock is deemed to be illegal and inhumane.

-- The use of tranquilizers, sedatives or depressants or any action which might alter the natural physical or physiological state of an animal is illegal.
-Exceptions to this rule will be permitted only with the approval and under the direct supervision of Division Chairmen for a recognized disease or injury.
-All drugs must be approved by the United States Food and Drug Administration for use in meat-producing animals.
+- All drugs administered must be approved by the United States Food and Drug Administration for use in meat-producing animals.
 All exhibitors must advise the Livestock Secretary in a signed Drug Form concerning any drugs and/or medications administered to an animal that might be detected at the time of showing or at meat inspection.
 The name of the drug, its purpose, the person who administered the drug, time and date of administration must be presented to the Livestock Secretary prior to the showing and sale of the animal.
 Failure to report this information to the Livestock Secretary will result in severe penalty and/or disqualification.
-Any use of drugs or substances not approved by the Food and Drug Administration is strictly prohibited.
+Any use of drugs or substances not approved for the species being exhibited by the Food and Drug Administration is strictly prohibited.
 All animals entered into livestock competition will be subject to testing for foreign substances that exceed levels established by the FDA, FSIS, USDA, or EPA.

 - Direct criticisms or interference with the judge, WCFA Executive Board members, other exhibitors, breed representatives or committee members before, during, or after any competitive event are prohibited.